uwhackweek/hackweeks-as-a-service/docs/services/project-lead.md

 # Project Lead

 Project Leaders have an interest in guiding small teams in their progress toward hackweek project goals.
+Usually the project lead is the person who pitches a project idea.

 ## Goals